 The Vidocq Press

-The Vidocq Press is the personal imprint of writer and photographer
+The Vidocq Press is the personal imprint of author and photographer

 Welcome to my website!